Thailand Domestic Payments Withholding Tax Rates

 Thailand has an extensive withholding tax system for domestic payments, and for various types of payments, a "payer of income" is required to deduct withholding tax from a payee and then remit the deducted withholding tax to the Thai Revenue Department within 7 days after the end of the month of payment.

-The types of prescribed payments and the rates of withholding tax required to be deducted by a “payer of income” to a payee in Thailand are as follows:
+The types of prescribed payments and the rates of withholding tax a "payer of income" is required to deduct from a payee in Thailand are as follows:

 A “payer of income” is also required to provide a “withholding tax deduction certificate” to the payee.